mntjones/EaterSFHeatmap/Notes.md

 3. instantiate a Restaurant object

 #Potential Future updates
- 1. add the Essential 38 restaurants as an option
+ 1. add the Essential 38 restaurants as an option - DONE
  2. add yelp review - would require finding in yelp...
  3. add website urls